AMERICANS WIN NOBEL IN

 levels of active nitric oxide are being studied in people.

 Cancer, White cells use nitric oxide to defend against tumors,

-lining of blood vessels secrete some unknown substance that makes vessels
+the inner lining of blood vessels secrete some unknown substance that makes

 Alfred Nobel, a Swedish industrialist and inventor of

 dynamite, endowed the Nobel Prizes in his will.
 In later life, Nobel’s doctor told him to